 “The American naval officials in Newport proved most agreeable in every way.
 But it must be said that the Chief of,the Naval Station was visibly relieved when he heard from the captain of the U boat that he did not require to replenish his fuel or his food.
 The captain had the impression that if he had made such requests he would have encountered difficulties from the American officials.

 The U boat during its two hours’ stay was visited by an extraordinary number of visitors especially American naval officers, who were in some instances accompanied by their wives.
 All gave a hearty welcome to the U boat and its crew.
 But in some cases, human nature being so, the behaviour of the visitors was different.
 While, for instance, the wife of an American admiral promised to keep as a souvenior for all time the cake which the captain gave her, her daughter ate up the portion which was given to her on the spot.”

 WHAT AN AMERICAN SHIP DID.

-The English ship Westpoint, as soon as it caught sight of the U boat and learnt its hostile character, signalled without interruption the well-known ‘S.O.S.’ call for help, although it was not, in the ordinary sense, in danger, but only in a military sense.
+The English ship Westpoint, as soon as it caught sight of the U boat and learned its hostile character, signaled without interruption the well-known ‘S.O.S.’ call for help, although it was not, in the ordinary sense, in danger, but only in a military sense.